Sign up to our newsletter to be first to know about The Cultural Programme's latest news and events

 Manuscript viewing and pre-concert talk are free to all concert ticket holders.

-Ticket sales will close 3 hours before the event.
-There may be a limited number of tickets available on the door on a first come, first served basis
+Ticket sales will close at noon on the day of the concert.
+There may be a limited number of tickets available on the door on a first come, first served basis.

 Pre-concert talk: 6.30pm (30 minutes)